An eating disorder is when you have an unhealthy attitude towards food.

 Let them know you're worried about them and encourage them to see their GP.
 You could offer to go along with them.

 Treatment for eating disorders

 You can recover from an eating disorder, but it may take time.
 Recovery will be different for everyone.

 The specialist will talk to you about any support you might need and include this in your treatment plan.

-Treatment will be different depending on the type of eating disorder you have.
+Treatment depends on the type of eating disorder you have.
 It will usually involve some kind of talking therapy.

 You may need regular health checks if it is having an impact on your physical health.

-Guided self-help programmes have been effective with bulimia and binge eating.
+Guided self-help programmes can help with bulimia and binge eating.

 Most people have one-to-one therapy but group therapy may also be an option.

 What causes eating disorders?